 Encouragingly, regulators appear to support decentralisation.
 Sponsors will understandably want to receive clear guidance from regulatory bodies before progressing with developing new technologies and processes, as they need to be sure they can implement them.

-Additional key challenges or barriers that sponsors may face are:
+Additional challenges or barriers that sponsors may face when it comes to trial decentralisation are:

 - Finding new technology vendors and approving them in a timely way so as not to delay trials